QED-92/cyber-security/modules/incident-handling/incident-handling_notes.md

 # The Incident Handling Process

-The incident handling process consists of four stages:
+The incident handling process contains four stages:

 - Preparation
 - Detection and analysis